How to Declutter a Kitchen Pantry

 Step #7.
 Organize

-I like to have things by dishes meaning I have a bin for Italian, Asian, American, etc. This is how my head works so this setup fits me the best.
 I would suggest trying one way of sorting your food and see how you do.
-After a few weeks if you see you are still keeping up with it, then you have a pretty good setup in place, good for you.
-If, however, you are finding food in the wrong bins or are still in shopping bags on the floor, this is your cue that you may need to try a new setup.
+After a few weeks if you see you are still keeping up with it, then you have a pretty good setup in place.
+If, however, you are finding food in the wrong bins or are still in shopping bags on the floor, this is your cue that you may need to rethink things.

 When it comes to decluttering your kitchen pantry you might be a little overwhelmed at the size of the job.
 Take a deep breath and just work on one step at a time and before you know it you will have another area in your home neat and free of clutter.